Nuella-Asante/ShoppingApp/README.md

-# ShoppingApp
+# Shopping App
-A ecommerce shopping app using react native
+An e-commerce shopping app using react native